 Overall, the tours have been a success!
 We've had hundreds of visitors to the sites and have even involved neighboring communities, including Anoka and Ramsey.
 The next one is scheduled for July 20 from 10 am-2 pm.
 Click HERE for map of this year's tour.

 The following are some upcoming events/activities the group plans on working on:

 - Environmental Fun Fair: 10 am-2 pm--Saturday, May 4th at Springbrook Nature Center in Spring Lake Park: this free, fun event will showcase environmental educators, informational booths, interpretive trail walks, presentations and hands on activities for the kids!

-- Native Plant Sale: 9-noon--Saturday, June 1st, at Andover City Hall: Vendors will be on hand to sell indigenous plant material to residents, including beautiful wildflowers.
+- Native Plant Sale: 9 am-1 pm--Saturday, June 1st, at Andover City Hall: Vendors will be on hand to sell indigenous plant material to residents, including beautiful wildflowers.

-- Pollinator-Friendly Garden Tour: 9 am-1 pm--Saturday, July 20th: this is the fifth edition of this popular tour!
+- Pollinator-Friendly Garden Tour: 10 am-2 pm--Saturday, July 20th: this is the fifth edition of this popular tour!
 Residents can view examples of landscapes that are easy on the environment and benefit pollinators.
 Click HERE to access the map showing the locations of the gardens.

 - Planting Projects: the City will continue to create and enhance landscapes to make them "pollinator friendly."

 Stay tuned, as this site will continue to be updated.